awesome-game-security-overview by gmh5225

 name: awesome-game-security-overview

 description: Guide for understanding and contributing to the awesome-game-security curated resource list.
-Use this skill when adding new resources, organizing categories, understanding project structure, or maintaining the README.md format consistency.
+Use this skill when adding new resources, organizing categories, mapping topics across anti-cheat, Windows kernel, DMA, reverse engineering, and game-engine research, or maintaining README.md format consistency.

 ---